louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Revised American Thyroid Association guidelines for the management of medullary thyroid carcinoma [^f8a79cc8].
 Thyroid (2015).
 Medium credibility.

-Recommendation 32—postoperative calcium monitoring and treatment states that serum calcium levels should be monitored postoperatively, oral calcium and vitamin D should be given to patients with symptomatic hypocalcemia, and chronic replacement therapy is indicated in patients who cannot be weaned from medication; Grade B Recommendation.
+Recommendation 32 — postoperative calcium monitoring and treatment states that serum calcium levels should be monitored postoperatively, oral calcium and vitamin D should be given to patients with symptomatic hypocalcemia, and chronic replacement therapy is indicated in patients who cannot be weaned from medication; Grade B Recommendation.

 ---

 ### Treatment of hypercalcemia of malignancy in adults: an endocrine society clinical practice guideline [^ad84a827].
 The Journal of Clinical Endocrinology and Metabolism (2023).
 High credibility.

-Hypercalcemia of malignancy (HCM) ungraded good practice statements—The panel lists eight UGPSs: 1) “adequate hydration with intravenous (IV) fluids is first-line therapy while awaiting the effect of antiresorptive drugs” and therapy should be “tailored according to cardiac function”; 2) “dental hygiene and oral health, including visual examination of the mouth, should be monitored” during antiresorptive therapy; 3) to avoid hypocalcemia with antiresorptives, “vitamin D levels should be monitored and managed in accordance with Endocrine Society vitamin D guidelines,” noting “These guidelines are however not specific to patients with HCM”; 4) “renal function (creatinine clearance or estimated glomerular filtration rate [eGFR]) should be assessed prior to administration of IV BPs”; 5) in renal insufficiency (“creatinine clearance <60 mL/min”) treated with IV BPs, use “renal BP dosing of zoledronic acid over 30 to 60 minutes or renal BP dosing of pamidronate over 2 to 24 hours”; 6) “serum magnesium and phosphorous levels should be monitored and repleted if deemed to be low”; 7) “clinical oncology consultation to guide treatment of the underlying malignancy should be obtained”; and 8) for hypercalcemia due to parathyroid carcinoma, “surgical consultation should be pursued for definitive treatment.”
+Hypercalcemia of malignancy (HCM) ungraded good practice statements — The panel lists eight UGPSs: 1) "adequate hydration with intravenous (IV) fluids is first-line therapy while awaiting the effect of antiresorptive drugs" and therapy should be "tailored according to cardiac function"; 2) "dental hygiene and oral health, including visual examination of the mouth, should be monitored" during antiresorptive therapy; 3) to avoid hypocalcemia with antiresorptives, "vitamin D levels should be monitored and managed in accordance with Endocrine Society vitamin D guidelines," noting "These guidelines are however not specific to patients with HCM"; 4) "renal function (creatinine clearance or estimated glomerular filtration rate [eGFR]) should be assessed prior to administration of IV BPs"; 5) in renal insufficiency ("creatinine clearance < 60 mL/min") treated with IV BPs, use "renal BP dosing of zoledronic acid over 30 to 60 minutes or renal BP dosing of pamidronate over 2 to 24 hours"; 6) "serum magnesium and phosphorous levels should be monitored and repleted if deemed to be low"; 7) "clinical oncology consultation to guide treatment of the underlying malignancy should be obtained"; and 8) for hypercalcemia due to parathyroid carcinoma, "surgical consultation should be pursued for definitive treatment."

 ---